Kimsa Phujru

 Kimsa Phujru (Aymara kimsa three, phujru hole or pit in the earth without water, "three holes", also spelled Quimsa Phujru) is a mountain in the western extensions of the Cordillera Real in the Andes of Bolivia which reaches a height of approximately 4220 m.
-It is located in the La Paz Department, Los Andes Province, Batallas Municipality.
+It is in the La Paz Department, Los Andes Province, Batallas Municipality.
 Kimsa Phujru lies at the Pura Purani River, an affluent of the Qiqa Jawira.